alimac/finding-the-entrance/README.md

 Note:
 - Putting on events like DrupalCamp St Louis is a tough but rewarding task
+- All kinds of skillsets are needed to organize events
 - Got spare time?
 Help organize DrupalCamp St. Louis next year